IgniteUI/igniteui-docfx/en/components/themes/sass/schemas.md

 Now the value of `$my-avatar-schema` will contain all properties of `$_light-avatar`, but the value for `background` will have be `limegreen`.

 ## Predefined Schemas
-We provide predefined light and dark schemas that we use with our main palettes:
+We provide predefined light and dark schemas that we use in our theme presets:

 - Light Schemas
     - $light-schema